jaycebrayboy/Shopify-Analysis/README.md

 # Shopify-Analysis

-Power BI
 In this project, I reviewed the landscape of apps on the Shopify platform, using data scraped from publicly available Shopify websites.
-The task was to figure out what key factors play into the success of a Shopify app.
+The task was to figure out what key factors play into the success of a Shopify app using Power BI.

 Used different visualization to find key statistics on the apps,